x-radio/QuickPID/README.md

 ### Features

 Development began with a fork of the Arduino PID Library.
-Modifications and new features have been added as described in the change log.
+Modifications and new features have been added as described in the [change log](https://github.com/Dlloydev/QuickPID/wiki/Change-Log).

+#### New feature Summary

+- [x] `analogReadFast()` support for AVR (4x faster)
+- [x] `analogWrite()` support for ESP32 and ESP32-S2
+- [x] Variable Proportional on Error Proportional on Measurement parameter `POn`
+- [x]  Integral windup prevention when output exceeds limits
+- [x] New PID query functions that return the P, I and D terms of the calculation
+- [x] New AutoTune class added as a dynamic object and includes 10 tuning methods
+- [x] AutoTune is compatible with reverse acting controllers
+- [x] AutoTune's fast, non-blocking tuning sequence completes in only 1.5 oscillations
+- [x] AutoTune determines how easy the process is to control
+- [x] AutoTune determines ultimate period `Tu`, dead time `td`, ultimate gain `Ku`, and tuning parameters `Kp, Ki, Kd`
+- [x] New REVERSE mode only changes sign of `error` and `dInput`
+- [x] Uses `float` instead of `double`

 ### [AutoTune RC Filter](https://github.com/Dlloydev/QuickPID/wiki/AutoTune_RC_Filter)